-According to the National Institute of Justice & Centers for Disease Control & Prevention, Prevalence, Incidence and Consequences of Violence Against Women Survey, 1998, “1 out of every 6 American women has been the victim of an attempted or completed rape in her lifetime.”
-Today there are many activist groups that fight for women’s right and as a subtopic of that issue, comes consent.
+According to the National Institute of Justice & Centers for Disease Control & Prevention, Prevalence, Incidence, and Consequences of Violence Against Women Survey, 1998, “1 out of every 6 American women has been the victim of an attempted or completed rape in her lifetime.”
+Today many activist groups fight for women’s rights, and as a subtopic of that issue comes consent.
 For example, FATTA, a Swedish organization, fights to change rape culture to consent culture.
-In popular media, being aware of rape culture and consent has become a main issue (FATTA, n.d).
+In popular media, awareness of rape culture and consent has become a prominent issue (FATTA, n.d).

 Today, many young adults in America are finding themselves in a hookup culture that is starting to shift towards a consent culture.
 For the purpose of this study, the definition below is how we are defining hookup culture.

 ==== “Hookup culture is the dominant relational context of sex is of a casual nature.
 Casual sexual encounters involve people engaging in oral sex, anal sex, or coital sex with someone they are not dating or in a romantic relationship with.
 Moreover, there is an understanding that no commitment is involved and that none should be expected from either partner” (Fielder & Carey,2010; Owen, Rhoades, Stanley, & Fincham, 2010).